Social event in the Student House

 Read the handbook Getting Started with information for new international students.
 It offers a lot of hands-on information regarding student life at RUC and your stay in Denmark, for example, what to do before your stay in Denmark and what to do upon arrival and much more.

-The Buddy Programme is a face-to-face introduction to Denmark facilitated by current students at Roskilde University.
-You get an informal introduction to student life at the University.
+The Buddy Programme is a face-to-face introduction to Denmark, facilitated by current students at Roskilde University, giving you an informal introduction to student life at the University.
 The Buddy Programme will also host common social events for all international and local buddies throughout the semester.

-Register before semester start.
-We will pair you with a local buddy in a small buddy group.
-You will have a friend from day one.
-Somebody who won't only help you around campus, but also somebody to go for dinner, lunch, parties and all sort of things with.
-Also, many fun activities will be arranged by Roskilde University exclusively for the Buddy Programme.
+Register before semester start and we will pair you with a local buddy in a small buddy group, so you will have a friend from day one.
+Somebody who will help you around campus, and also somebody to go for dinner, lunch, parties and all sort of things with.
+Also, many fun activities will be arranged by Roskilde University, exclusively for the Buddy Programme.